Language selection

 From left to right: Robert Brent Thirsk, Roman Yurievich Romanenko and Frank De Winne.
 (Credit: Gagarin Cosmonaut Training Center)

-During Expedition 20/21, Dr. Thirsk assumed many responsibilities.
-In addition to being appointed Crew Medical Officer, Dr. Thirsk was Mission Specialist for Kibo, the on-board Japanese Experiment Facility.
-He was also a robotics specialist, operating Canada's signature contribution to the ISS: Canadarm2.
+In addition to being appointed Crew Medical Officer, Thirsk was Mission Specialist for Kibo, the on-board Japanese Experiment Facility.
+He was also a flight engineer and robotics specialist, operating Canadarm2.
 Finally, Thirsk's duty to perform scientific experiments and demonstrate new Canadian technologies led to advances in knowledge on behalf of the Canadian and international scientific community.

 One of the ways in which Expedition 20/21 differed from all previous long-duration missions is the magnitude and scope of science undertaken on the ISS.
-Dr. Thirsk conducted at least seven Canadian experiments, one of which is in support of a student research project.
-The results of each study will have important implications for both spaceflight and life on Earth for all Canadians.
+During this mission, Robert Thirsk conducted at least seven Canadian experiments.

 Date modified: